-David Richter is seeking the Republican nomination to represent New Jersey’s Second Congressional District in the U.S. House of Representatives.
+David Richter is seeking the Republican nomination to represent New Jersey’s Third Congressional District in the U.S. House of Representatives.

 A lifelong Republican, David grew up in and has spent most of his life living and working in South Jersey.
 He attended public schools in Willingboro and Cherry Hill and graduated from Cherry Hill High School East.